 Canada has two government sponsored programs for retirement: OAS and CPP.

 OAS stands for Old Age Security.
 OAS is non-contributory.
 You get OAS just for being a senior citizen.
 The primary qualifying factors are age and number of years lived in Canada.

-Basic OAS benefit is about $500 a month (the values of Canadian dollars and US dollars are about equal right now).
+Basic OAS benefit is about $550 a month (the values of Canadian dollars and US dollars are about equal right now).
 Low income seniors receive an additional supplement.
-OAS starts phasing out through repayment if a retiree’s income is above $66k.
-It completely disappears if a retiree’s income is above $110k.
-The low base benefit amount, the low-income supplement, and the clawback mechanism make OAS a means-tested basic safety net.
+OAS starts phasing out through repayment if a retiree’s income is above about $70k.
+It completely disappears if a retiree’s income is above $116k.
+The low base benefit amount, the low-income supplement, and the repayment mechanism make OAS a means-tested basic safety net.

 CPP stands for Canada Pension Plan.
-Citizens in Quebec have a similar program called QPP – Quebec Pension Plan.
 Like Social Security, CPP provides disability and survivor benefits in addition to retirement benefits.
 I only look at the retirement benefits in this post.

 Because CPP’s tax rate and wage cap are lower, the benefits are also lower.
-The maximum CPP benefit at age 65 is $960 a month.
-The maximum Social Security benefit is $2,366 at age 66, before any spousal or child benefits.
+The maximum CPP benefit at age 65 is about $1,000 a month.
+The maximum Social Security benefit is over $2,600 in 2014 at age 66, before any spousal or child benefits.

 CPP also has a trust fund, but CPP’s trust fund is real.
 An independent CPP Investment Board invests the trust fund in actual marketable securities: stocks, bonds, real estate.
 Social Security trust fund loans out 100% of its assets to the U.S. government, which spent it on the general budget.
 When Social Security needs the money to pay benefits, the U.S. government must tax its citizens or borrow from someone else to repay the Social Security trust fund.